-I am now a widow and live with Beau my little rescue dog, Mistie cat and Rosie my last chicken.
+I am now a widow and live with my memories.

 I finally got round to watching the recording .
 On the one hand it was a good attempt to make people aware of what is happening and the causes but I was a little disappointed by the "action plan" - "if everyone did their part, they could turn the tide" speech was not clear enough in my opinion.
 Do what exactly?